 l Interest rates – All real estate investors should consider the cost of capital.
 Hard money loans are typically higher-interest loans because they are riskier for the lender.

-l Higher-risk – The lender is not the only person assuming a risk on hard money loans.
+l Higher-risk – The lender is not the only person assuming risk on hard money loans.
 The borrower is also taking a risk.
 Because the loans are higher-interest and short-term, these loans are riskier because they can lead to high financial burdens if not entered wisely.

 l Must be paid back quickly – Hard money loans are short-term loans.
 They are typically for 12 months or less, and the investor is on the hook for repaying the loan in the time frame specified.
-If they are not paid back on time, the investor may be seen as a bigger risk on the next loan and find it difficult to get a loan for their next fix-and-flip project.
+If they are not paid back on time, the investor may be seen as a more significant risk on the next loan and find it difficult to get a loan for their next fix-and-flip project.

 Where to Find Hard Money Loans

 When you are ready to fund your next fix-and-flip property, be sure to conduct your due diligence on potential lenders thoroughly.
 Whether you get your hard money loan from a single lender or from an online marketplace with multiple investors financing your project, make sure you look at the lender’s loan history and review the terms of your loan closely.
-Ultimately, you’ll want to find a partner with a track record of success lending on the property type you’re interested in developing, so that you can grow together over time with more successful projects down the road.
+Ultimately, you’ll want to find a partner with a track record of success lending on the property type you’re interested in developing so that you can grow together over time with more successful projects down the road.

 Learn more about Sharestates track record.